The Engineering ToolBox Web Google

 Sponsored Links

-Our most common example of a vapor is steam - water vaporized during boiling or evaporation.
-The water vapor surrounding us in the atmosphere is invisible and is often called moist.
-Knowledge about moist in air is important in air-condition applications like HVAC systems and dryers.
-Moist air technology is called air psychrometrics.
+The most common example of a vapor is steam - water vaporized during boiling or vaporation.
+The water vapor in the atmosphere is invisible and is often called moist.
+Knowledge about moist in air is important for the design of air-condition applications - like HVAC systems and industrial dryers.
+Moist air technology is often called Air Psychrometrics.

-Evaporation from fluids takes place when the liquid molecules at the liquid surface have enough momentum to overcome the intermolecular cohesive forces and escape to the atmosphere.
-When heat is added to the liquid the molecular momentum and the evaporation increases.
-A reduction of the pressure above a liquid will reduce the momentum needed for molecules to escape the liquid and increase the evaporation.
+Evaporation from a fluid takes place when liquid molecules at the liquid surface have enough momentum to overcome the intermolecular cohesive forces and escape to the atmosphere.
+When heat is added to a liquid the molecular momentum and the evaporation of the liquid is increased.
+A reduction of the pressure above a liquid reduces the momentum needed for molecules to escape and evaporation is increased.

-This can be observed as lower boiling temperature for water at higher altitudes.
+This can be observed as lower water boiling temperature at higher altitudes.

-Common terms used in connection with vapor and steam:
+Common terms in connection with vapor and steam:

 Boiling